 - Streamline your image tags.
 Too many sites skip alt descriptions, the text alternative to images.
 These help search engines discover what images are for show and are also essential considerations for accessibility (e.g., text-to-speech).

-SEO is more than just satisfying the search engines — your content should primarily serve to help the people using search engines to find information.
+SEO is more than just satisfying the search engines — your content should primarily help people using search engines to find information.
 SEO is about understanding what users search for online, the words and phrases they use to find answers, and the content they seek online.
 Understanding these things allows you to connect with the right audience.

 SEO can help your website rank higher in the search engines, ultimately driving more traffic to your site and leading to more conversions.
 However, keep in mind that part of an effective SEO strategy also includes driving the right quality traffic to your site.
 When done effectively and well, it helps businesses achieve goals that will ultimately lead to success.